-Sa is able to condense the information in lusrladmlacct into a summary file lusrladmlsavacct which contains a count of the number of times each command was called and the time resources consumed.
+Sa is able to condense the information in /usr/adm/acct into a summary file /usr/adm/savacct which contains a count of the number of times each command was called and the time resources consumed.
 This condensation is desirable because on a large system acct can grow by 100 blocks per day.
 The summary file is read before the accounting file, so the reports include all available information.